janvv/cgm_csii/README.md

 >**Exclusion Criteria**
 >This analysis excluded scientific articles, websites, and clinical trials: (1) that do not contain any type of data set; (2) that contain an unavailable data set or a data set available upon payment of subscription fees; (3) in which the data of interest are mainly expressed as a fasting glucose or glycated hemoglobin A1c (HbA1c) as a single value, being very often collected within a basic routine examination and also as secondary variables (ie, belonging to a data set whose primary aim is not collecting glycemic data useful for diabetesrelated research).
 This latter criterion was necessary to exclude data sets with some diabetes-related information but with limited usefulness for novel diabetes-related research, being them likely already exploited in the original studies for which they were collected.

-We further narrowed the exclusion criteria:
+The exclusion criteria were further tightened to exclude:
+- None Type 1 diabetes studies
-- Studies without both CGM and CSII data
+- Datasets without both CGM and CSII data
 - Nondiabetic and Animal studies
 - In-clinic challenge studies (e.g. OGTT and IVGTT)
-  - Table 1 from Del Guidice Review paper was excluded altogetehr from the search as it only included challenge tests.
+  - Note: Table 1 from Del Guidice Review paper was excluded altogetehr from the search as it only included challenge tests.
 - Parallel pharmacological intervention (e.g. parallel metformin intervention)
 - CGM without regulatory approval (e.g. excluding studies using GlucoWatch G2)

 ### Results